Fixing the Elementor scroll-to-anchor issue on mobile is crucial for ensuring seamless navigation and a smooth user experience.

 Ultimate Blocks: Gutenberg Blocks Plugin

-The ultimate blocks plugin provides a variety of features to improve the user experience.
+The ultimate blocks plugin offers a range of features to enhance the user experience.
 From anchor links and a scroll perspective, it generates a ‘table of contents’ from the headings.
-It allows you to activate or disable the ‘smooth scrolling’ feature.
-Moreover, you can adjust the scroll offset for mobile and split the table of contents into columns.

 Pricing: Available for free!